invertase/notifee/docs/react-native/docs/ios/permissions.md

 ### Observing settings

 In some cases, you may wish to observe what permission/settings have been granted on the device.
-The `requestPermission` API used above resolves with an object value containing the current [`IOSNotificationSettings`](/reference/iosnotificationsettings).
+The `requestPermission` API used above resolves with an object value containing the current [`NotificationSettings`](/reference/notificationsettings).
-The settings contain information such as whether the user has specific settings enabled/disabled, and whether notification permission is enabled/disabled for the entire application.
+The settings contain information such as whether the user has specific settings enabled/disabled, and whether notification permission is enabled/disabled for the entire application, for example:

-For example, to view whether the user has overall notification permission enabled/disabled:

 ```js
 import notifee from '@notifee/react-native';